-To teach communication to participants who are deaf, the communication education professional must meet the following standards regardless of provider service location:
+To teach communication to participants who are deaf, the communication education professional must meet the following standards regardless of provider service location: 1.
+Be at least 18 years of age.

-- 1. Be at least 18 years of age. - 2.
-Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 3.
-Have a signed ODP Provider Agreement on file with ODP. - 4.
-Complete standard ODP required orientation and training. - 5.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 6.
-Have at least Advanced or higher Sign Language Skills as determined by the Sign Language Proficiency Interview (SLPI). - 7.
-Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+2. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+5. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have at least Advanced or higher Sign Language Skills as determined by the Sign Language Proficiency Interview (SLPI).

+7. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: